Call center standard operating procedures and best practices

 Humanizing customers—even the irate ones—is an important part of providing good customer service.

 As we all know, employees are the backbone of the company.
-Without them, there would be no business or anything to build upon on.
+Without them, there would be no business or anything to build upon.

-Call centers and business process outsourcing companies are notorious for their employee-first policy, especially that their work environment may be too stressful for some.
+Call centers and business process outsourcing companies are notorious for their employee-first policy, especially since their work environment may be too stressful for some.

 Having an employee-first vision allows these organizations to provide their standard operating procedures without putting anyone under the bus.